Feud: Northern Europe

 The Celtic phenomenon of the blood feud demanded "an eye for an eye", and usually descended into murder.
 Disagreements between clans might last for generations in Scotland and Ireland.

 In Scandinavia in the Viking era, feuds were common, as the lack of a central government left dealing with disputes up to the individuals or families involved.
 Sometimes, these would descend into "blood revenges", and in some cases would devastate whole families.
 The ravages of the feuds as well as the dissolution of them is a central theme in several of the Icelandic sagas.
 An alternative to feud was blood money (or weregild in the Norse culture), which demanded a set value to be paid by those responsible for a wrongful permanent disfigurement or death, even if accidental.
 If these payments were not made, or were refused by the offended party, a blood feud could ensue.

 Violence was common in Viking Age Norway.
 An examination of Norwegian human remains from the Viking Age found that 72% of the examined males and 42% of the examined females had suffered weapon-related trauma.
 Violence was less common in Viking Age Denmark, where society was more centralized and complex than the clan-based Norwegian society.

 In Iceland, blood feuds occurred until the 16th century.

 Holy Roman Empire

+Feuds (Fehde) were a legally recognized means of resolving disputes in the Holy Roman Empire throughout much of the Middle Ages.
+Their prevalence is reflected in the survival of numerous Fehdebücher ("feud books"), official registers recording declarations of feud (Fehdebriefe), maintained by several imperial cities including Nuremberg.
+Among the most significant were the Soest Feud (1444–1449), fought between the Archbishopric of Cologne and the city of Soest, and the Mainz Diocesan Feud (1461–1463), which arose from a disputed archiepiscopal succession.

-At the Holy Roman Empire's Reichstag at Worms in 1495 AD, the right of waging feuds was abolished.
-The Imperial Reform proclaimed an "eternal public peace" (Ewiger Landfriede) to put an end to the abounding feuds and the anarchy of the robber barons, and it defined a new standing imperial army to enforce that peace.
-However, it took a few more decades until the new regulation was universally accepted.
-In 1506, for example, knight Jan Kopidlansky killed a family rival in Prague, and the town councillors sentenced him to death and had him executed.
-His brother, Jiri Kopidlansky, declared a private war against the city of Prague.
-Another case was the Nuremberg-Schott feud, in which Maximilian was forced to step in to halt the damages done by robber knight Schott.
+At the Holy Roman Empire's Reichstag of Worms in 1495, the Imperial Reform abolished the traditional right to wage private warfare by proclaiming the Ewiger Landfriede ("eternal public peace").
+The reform sought to end private feuds and curb the activities of robber barons, while establishing a standing imperial army to enforce the peace.
+Although implementation was gradual and private feuds continued into the early sixteenth century, imperial authorities increasingly intervened to suppress them.
+The imperial knight Götz von Berlichingen became one of the best-known participants in such feuds.
+In 1506, after Prague's town councillors executed the knight Jan Kopidlanský for killing a family rival, his brother Jiří declared a private feud against the city.
+Another notable example was the Nuremberg–Schott feud, in which Emperor Maximilian I intervened to halt the activities of the robber knight Konrad Schott von Schottenstein.